apache/pulsar/site2/docs/reference-pulsar-admin.md

 ```

 ### `set-dispatch-rate`
-Set message-dispatch-rate for a topic.
+Set the message dispatch rate for a topic.

 Usage
 ```bash